-Facilitated by renowned Professor Edward Freeman, this year’s interactive Directors-in-Dialogue series will tackle the different facets of a purpose-driven identity that companies need to embrace.
+This session in the Directors-in-Dialogue series tackled the different facets of a purpose-driven identity that companies need to embrace.
 These include corporate social responsibility, conscious capitalism, shared value, just capital, patient capital, and socially responsible investing among many others.

-While some of these ideas are anchored in existing business models, others represent more systematic changes that arise out of the dynamic evolution of Asia.
+While some of these ideas stem from existing business models, others represent systematic changes that arise out of the dynamic evolution of Asia.

-As such, this represents both a threat and an opportunity to your organisation that you can’t afford to ignore.
+As such, this represents both a threat and an opportunity to your organisation that you cannot afford to ignore.